axlehner/SpatialRDD/vignettes/spatialrdd_vignette.md

 2. a polygon that defines the "treated" area
 3. a polygon that defines the full study area (which is going to be useful as this defines the bounding box)

-For your own RD design you need 1. in the form of either a line (as a single feature) or a finely spaced set of points on your border.
-Furthermore you need the polygon that specifies the treated area, and, of course, the dataset that contains your units of observation.
+For your own RD design you need 1. in the form of either a line (as a single feature, i.e. all potential segments merged together) or a finely spaced set of points on your border.
+Furthermore you need the polygon that specifies the treatment area, and, of course, the dataset that contains your units of observation, including the x- and y-coordinate for each unit of observation.
+This way it is easy to convert the data to an sf data.frame.

 ```r